nuodb/nuodb-helm-charts/README.md

 "nuodb" has been added to your repositories
 ```

-You can then run `helm search nuodb/` to list the installed NuoDB charts.
+To list the installed NUoDB charts, run `helm search repo nuodb/`

 ## How do I enable the Incubator repository?

-To add the Incubator charts for your local client, run `helm repo add`:
+The Incubator repository contains enhancements not yet available in the supported releases.
+To add the Incubator charts for your local client, run the `helm repo add` command below:

 ```bash
 $ helm repo add nuodb-incubator https://nuodb-charts-incubator.storage.googleapis.com/
 "nuodb-incubator" has been added to your repositories
 ```

-You can then run `helm search nuodb-incubator/` to see the charts.
+To list the installed NuoDB incubator charts, run `helm search nuodb-incubator/`

 ## Repository Structure